cheretbe/notes/linux/bluetooth.md

 # [!] reboot

-# If device is shown, but can't be connected and there are errors like this in the system log
+# (KDE?)
+If device is shown, but can't be connected and there are errors like this in the system log
 # a2dp-sink profile connect failed for 41:42:A8:BF:47:78: Protocol not available
 apt purge pulseaudio-module-bluetooth
 apt install libspa-0.2-bluetooth bluedevil